jermbo/BackToBasics/README.md

 ##### Touch Events

 The **Touch Event** interface represents an event sent when the state of contacts with a touch-sensitive surface changes.
-This surface and be a touch screen or a track pad.
+This surface and be a touch screen or a trackpad.
 Some events often used;

 - touchstart
 - touchend